FreeTubeApp/yt-channel-info/README.md

    isVerified: Boolean,
    tags: Array[String], // Will return null if none exist
    channelIdType: Number,
    alertMessage: String, // Will return a response alert message if any (e.g., "This channel does not exist.").
-Otherwise null
+Otherwise undefined
 }
 ```